antoine-drionduchapois-vinci/antoine-drionduchapois-vinci/README.md

     <td>
     <h1 align="center">Hi there 👋, I'm Antoine Drion du Chapois!</h1>
       <p align="left">
-        👋 Hi!
         I’m a Belgian student in his final year of a Bachelor's degree in Software Engineering, specializing in backend development using
         <strong>Java</strong> and <strong>Spring Boot</strong>, with hands-on experience in front-end development using <strong>JavaScript</strong>.
         I’m fluent in French, Dutch, and English.
       </p>